srgokribb/Rifdock-Total-Setup/README.md

 ##### (2) Check the kernerl version of your system.
      $ uname -r
-- You need to check wether gcc-6.5.0 is compatible with the kernel version of your computer.
+- You need to check whether gcc-6.5.0 is compatible with the kernel version of your computer.

 ##### (3) Download GCC 6.5.0 from GNU server(https://ftp.gnu.org/gnu/gcc/gcc-6.5.0/).
 ##### (4) Move the tar.gz file to rosetta folder and unpack the file..